In case you’ve been under a rock the last year, Microlearning is THE new buzzword for training.

 Goodness, how we love to generalize things to make them fit into a preconceived notion of application.
 First, microlearning is not just videos.
 Secondly, even if it is a video, it doesn’t have to be capped at 3 minutes or even 5 minutes.

 Any microlearning element needs to be right-sized for the problem it is solving.
 Now, that being said, if you find yourself drifting into the 15-minute mark – you are not creating a microlearning video.
 You are simply creating a video.
-It may the best damn video EVER, but it’s just a training video, so don’t label it as micro.
+It may be the best damn video EVER, but it’s just a training video, so don’t label it as micro.
 Wistia conducted some very interesting research on ideal video length.
 In short, we lose people at the 2-minute mark, and again at the 6-minute mark, you could go up to 12 minutes if the content is very compelling and super relevant.

 Helpful Guidelines for Microlearning Development